Did you know that the job market today is 90% candidate-driven?

 In fact, you can get 80% of the viewers to watch the entire video with captions in place.

-4. Ensure good sound quality & include the right music
+4. Ensure good sound quality & add the right music

 If you’ve invested in good video quality, there’s no reason to compromise with the standard of your video’s sound.

 One key reason is because viewers are less likely to retain a message that’s delivered in poor sound quality.